djbieber/stratifyd-user-guide/docs/source/index.rst

 *Signals is a powerful, yet easy-to-use augmented intelligence platform.*

-+ The :ref:`Analytics Engine <processing data>` leverages unsupervised deep machine learning to identify statistically significant topics within any unstructured data.
++ Signals' :ref:`Analytics Engine <processing data>` leverages unsupervised deep machine learning to identify statistically significant topics within any unstructured data.

 + Signals is completely web-based.
 The only software required is a modern web browser such as Google Chrome, Mozilla Firefox, Microsoft Edge (Microsoft IE is not recommended).